 On June 14, 2002 drought restrictions were relaxed in two of the counties we serve in southeastern Pennsylvania where approximately 132,000 of our customers are located, moving from a drought emergency to a drought warning.
 On July 16, 2002, drought restrictions were relaxed in a substantial portion of one additional county we serve, moving our 143,000 customers in that county from a drought emergency to a drought warning.
 Since the relaxation in restrictions in these counties, the counties have experienced below-average rainfall and above-average temperatures resulting in increased water usage as compared to last year.
 We have had to continue to encourage our customers to voluntarily conserve water and abide by the drought restrictions.
-Presently, a drought emergency remains in place in two of the counties we serve in southeastern Pennsylvania where approximately 55,000 of our customers are located.
+However, below-average rainfall has continued, and by September 5, 2002, the Commonwealth of Pennsylvania had reinstated the drought emergency in these three counties.
+The drought emergency has remained in place in the other two counties we serve in southeastern Pennsylvania where approximately 55,000 of our customers are located.
 There are also water use restrictions as a result of drought conditions nearby or within portions of our service territories in New Jersey.
 In June 2002 the water restrictions in New Jersey were eased by the State, however, in mid-August 2002, the water restrictions were reinstated due to below-average rainfall.